 And they did emerge.
 At times, I choked on dark waves of them panicking for the surface.
 But, I was prepared.
 I had a deep well of resources collected over years of self-reflection and healing.

-Without prior years of soul-searching and healing, I wouldn’t have been able to open myself up nor been prepared for what I’d find on this epic search of my unknown past.
+Because of my prior years of soul-searching and healing, I was able to open myself to and be prepared for whatever I found on this epic search of my unknown past.

 That all took work.
 Tenacity and tears.
 Heartache and heartbreak.
 More journeying.
 More tears.